 The steering column adjustment lever is located on the right side of the steering column.
-To adjust the column pull up on the steering column adjustment lever (a) and move the steering column up into the desired position.
-Release the steering column adjustment lever (a) to secure the steering column in the desired position speed (RPM), and service between available functions and can be used to reset service alerts.
-Press and hold the MODE button for three (3) seconds while in service alert mode or when in a service alarm mode to reset.
-Note: When the ignition key is out of the STOP electric PTO clutch mounted on the bottom of the engine crankshaft.
-Pull the knob upward to engage the PTO clutch, or push the knob downward to disengage the clutch.
+To adjust the column pull up on the steering column adjustment lever and move the steering column up into the desired position.
+Release the steering column adjustment lever to secure the steering column in the desired position.